jitsi/jiwer/README.md

 # Installation

-You should be able to install this package using pip:
+You should be able to install this package using pip if your python version is >= 3:

 ```bash
 $ pip install jiwer